-The information contained in the following pages has been prepared to introduce you to aspects of eye laser surgery including the risks, complications and side effects.
+The information contained in the following pages has been prepared to introduce you to aspects of excimer eye laser surgery including the risks, complications and side effects.

 If you have any further queries, please do not hesitate to ask our staff.
-This way you can make a well informed decision about this highly specialized surgery and feel confident about taking the first step towards a clearer, brighter future.
+This way you can make a well informed decision about this highly specialised surgery and feel confident about taking the first step towards a clearer, brighter future.

-In 1992, AE&LC was the first ophthalmic practice in South Australia to invest in the technology, equipment and expertise to introduce refractive laser surgical procedures.
+In 1992, AE&LC was the first ophthalmic practice in South Australia to invest in the technology, equipment and expertise to introduce refractive surgical procedures using the excimer laser.

-AE&LC is a leader for refractive surgical procedures in SA.
-Over 25,000 procedures have been performed at this state of the art facility, which provides services to patients in ultimate comfort.
+AE&LC is the leader for refractive surgical procedures in SA.
+Over 18,000 procedures have been performed at this state of the art facility which provides services to patients in ultimate comfort.
 Patients are provided with the highest calibre of cataract and refractive surgery in a fully accredited facility.

-Laser refractive surgery (or laser vision correction) is a surgical procedure available to people who wish or need to reduce their dependency on optical aids.
+Excimer laser refractive surgery (or laser vision correction) is a surgical procedure available to highly motivated individuals who wish or need to reduce their dependency on optical aids.

-Laser vision correction procedures change the shape of the cornea of the eye using laser to correct refractive errors.
+Laser vision correction procedures change the shape of the cornea of the eye using the excimer laser to correct refractive errors.

 These procedures are suitable for almost all forms of shortsightedness as well as most levels of longsightedness, and astigmatism.